-One of Publishers Weekly’s Best Books of 2014
+Publishers Weekly’s list of Best Books of 2014

 A groundbreaking work of LGBT literature takes an honest look at the life, love, and struggles of transgender teens.
 Author and photographer Susan Kuklin met and interviewed six transgender or gender-neutral young adults and used her considerable skills to represent them thoughtfully and respectfully before, during, and after their personal acknowledgment of gender preference.
 Portraits, family photographs, and candid images grace the pages, augmenting the emotional and physical journey each youth has taken.
 Each honest discussion and disclosure, whether joyful or heartbreaking, is completely different from the other because of family dynamics, living situations, gender, and the transition these teens make in recognition of their true selves.

 Click for Susan’s explanation about why she wrote Beyond Magenta, along with a short reading from the book.

 Here are a few of the many organizations where transgender youth, their families, and friends can get help, information, and support.

 I.N.K.
 (Interesting Nonfiction for Kids): Photographing Beyond Magenta – by Susan Kuklin.

 School Library Journal: Beyond Magenta: SLJ Talks to Susan Kuklin About Her Book on Transgender Teens.

 YA Interrobang: Beyond Transgender Stereotypes: Author Susan Kuklin.